-There are eight Australian Marine Parks off the coast of New South Wales.
+There are eight Australian Marine Parks in the Temperate East Network, ranging from the coast off New South Wales to Norfolk Island.

 Waters off internationally-renowned tourism destinations Norfolk Island and Lord Howe Island are part of the Temperate East.

-These marine parks cover 383,339 square kilometres, and are rich with coral, crustaceans, echinoderms, molluscs and sea sponges.
+These marine parks cover 383,339 square kilometres, and are known for:

-They support the vulnerable black cod, marine turtle and bony fish, as well as being important breeding grounds for seabirds.
+They support the critically endangered grey nurse shark, vulnerable black cod, and are important breeding grounds for seabirds.